levkk/rwf/docs/docs/views/templates/templates-in-controllers.md

 }
 ```

-The `render!` macro takes the template path as the first argument, and optionally, a mapping of variable names and values as subsequent arguments.
+The `render!` macro takes the request as the first argument, the template path, and optionally a mapping of variable names and values.
 It returns a [`Response`](../../controllers/response.md) automatically.

-If the template doesn't have any variables, you can use `render!` with just the template name:
+If the template doesn't have any variables, you can omit them:

 ```rust
 render!(request, "templates/index.html")
 ```

+Passing the request into the macro ensures that secure [CSRF](../../security/CSRF.md) protection tokens are generated automatically.

 ### Response code